Back to blog

 2. Project objectives

 Project objectives are the clearly defined goals that you aim to meet by the end of the project.
-Clear objectives will help guide your team’s efforts and remind everyone what they are working toward.
+If they’re clear, they’ll help guide your team’s efforts and remind everyone what they are working toward.

 Project objectives are usually tied to key performance indicators (KPIs), which ensure that each goal has a measurable outcome that reflects the project’s overall health and progress.